rickydodd/SIT315/README.md

 A simple Arduino program that was designed with, and abides by, the sense-think-act paradigm.

 #### What did I learn from creating this program?
-It can be helpful to think about an embedded system in terms of "sense," "think," and act, considering the components in terms of sensors and actuators with an intermediate thoughtfulness phase between the sensation and an action.
+It can be helpful to think about an embedded system in terms of "sense," "think," and "act," considering the components in terms of sensors and actuators with an intermediary phase of "thinking"/computation.

 ### [/Module1/Task1.2P.cpp](/Module1/Task1.2P.cpp)
 An interrupt-driven Arduino program.
 When motion is detected by the motion sensor (an external interrupt occurs),